 Every year we always read or hear about hunting accidents associated with falling out of tree stands.
 A little research shows those falls come largely, but not exclusively, during the climb or transition from the climb to the stand.

-Of the climbing models, most folks would agree the sit and climb variants are easier to climb than hand climbier models.
+Of the climbing models, most folks would agree on the sit and climb variants are easier to climb than hand climber models.
 But setting the ease of climbing aside, they can be just as dangerous to the careless hunter.
-It is pretty easy to get over balanced while sitting on the rail and using your feet to raise the lower platform.
+It is pretty easy to get overbalanced while sitting on the rail and using your feet to raise the lower platform.
 For this reason, manufacturers like Summit include a harness and a means to tie into the tree during the climb.

 Over the years I developed the following techniques which work for me.
 Maybe, they can work for you.
 Like most folks on here, I use two types: climbers & lockons.
 When I’m using my Buck Steps or Lone Wolf climbing sticks, I use two lineman belts.
 That way when I come to a limb to go around, I unhook one and move it above the limb before unhooking the other one.
 Then when I get to the top, I move one from the belt to higher up for the tether before I start messing with hanging the stand.
 If I am climbing to a stand that I have already hung, I still tie in with a tether after getting to the top of the sticks before making the transition from the sticks to the stand.
 And I don’t release the lineman’s belt till the tether is secure.
 [The most dangerous part is making the transitions — and that is when most folks that I’ve asked about it are momentarily completely disconnected from the tree.]